stephaneVercouillieBMID/slate/source/index.html.md

 <a name="SecurityLevels"></a>
 ## 4.3.
 Security levels and context data

 Depending on the required level of assurance your application MUST ensure the correct ‘security level’ is requested.
 Two ‘security levels’ are supported – ‘basic’ and ‘advanced’.
-Opting for ‘advanced’ will result in an itsme code entry being enforced to validate the specific transaction (even if the user has activated touch ID/fingerprint).
-With the ‘basic’ level also touch ID/fingerprint next to the itsme code are supported to validate the specific transaction.
+Opting for ‘advanced’ will result in an itsme® code entry being enforced to validate the specific transaction (even if the user has activated touch ID/fingerprint).
+With the ‘basic’ level also touch ID/fingerprint next to the itsme® code are supported to validate the specific transaction.

 The following table defines the different possible scenarios: